-As explained previously, in the world of luxury it is essential to stand out from the competition, notably through the customer experience around the purchase of the final product.
+As explained previously, in the world of luxury in China it is essential to stand out from the competition, notably through the customer experience around the purchase of the final product.
 We have seen that although the vast majority of Chinese now consume through e-Commerce, the offline part should not be neglected and this is also possible thanks to art.

-The famous luxury brand Gucci, which is the fourth luxury brand sold worldwide, pursues its wish to elevate fashion to the same rank as art.
+The famous Gucci, which is the fourth luxury brand sold worldwide, pursues its wish to elevate fashion to the same rank as art.
 This ambition makes the iconic brand much more than a simple competitor, but an emblem of culture.
-For this, the brand has collaborated with many artists and seduced in China with its “art walls” exhibited in large cities on buildings for example.
+For this, the brand has collaborated with many artists and seduces consumers in China with its “art walls” exhibited in large cities on buildings for example.

 “I thought it was interesting to accompany people in these first six years of adventure, inviting them to cross the imaginary, the narrative, the unexpected, the glitter.
 So I created a playground of emotions that are the same as in the campaigns because they are the most explicit journey into my imagery”.Alessandro Michele, Gucci’s Creative Director

 China Luxury eCommerce: need a partner to enter the Chinese market?

 The digitalization of China has brought a lot of new tools, creating new opportunities.
 Do you want to explore the Chinese luxury e-commerce landscape?